Registration / Financial

 1) Families will be informed of the Conduct and Behavior Guidelines at the beginning of each year at which time each student will read and initial the agreement.
 All families are required to read and support these guidelines.
 The responsibility for each KNEEL child ultimately lies with his/her parents during co-op, outside events, and field trips.
 While teachers, student caregivers, student volunteers, and classroom assistants will be with your children at various times, each child is under the authority and care of his/her parent.

-2) Classroom management techniques are included with teacher handouts and are a component of the annual teacher and classroom assistant training.
-If a student's behavior warrants guidance beyond what proves effective from a Classroom Assistant, the Assistant will immediately page the Student Monitor so the parent may be called to work with the student.
+2) If a student's behavior warrants guidance beyond what proves effective from a Classroom Assistant, the Assistant will immediately page the Student Monitor so the parent may be called to work with the student.
 If a parent must intervene more than once, she may be asked by the board to sit with her child until the child can attend co-op on his/her own.

 3) The respect of personal space and appropriate level of physical contact is important to create a safe environment for those under our care.